Omegapoint/ember-messenger/exercise.md

-# Exercise: Write an acceptance test that checks that new chat messages can be created.
+# Exercise: Make the failing acceptance test go green.

-The test should make sure that each message is added to the chat history of the current room.
+Implement functionality to edit author name.
+The failing acceptance test is your 'spec'.

-Hint: 'ember generate acceptance-test <name-of-test>'
+You're encouraged to write unit tests for any controllers or components you might want to change.